jontek2/A-better-print_start-macro/README.md

   - Chamber thermistor

 ## :warning: Required change in your slicer :warning:
-You will need to make an update in your slicer where you add a line of code in your start-gocde.
+You need to update your "Start g-code" in your slicer by adding a few lines of code.
 This will send data about your print temps and chamber temp to klipper for each print.

 ### SuperSlicer
 In Superslicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and update it to: